-Finish your session with Setu Bandha supported over “T” shape bolsters: one for the feet and one along the spine, shoulders and head on the floor.
+Finish your session with Setu Bandha supported over “T”-shaped bolsters: one for the feet and one along the spine, shoulders, and head on the floor.
 The belt around the feet will help to keep the legs straight without effort.

 Slide back off the bolster for Savasana, keeping the legs in cross leg resting onto the bolster.

 Download and print the free illustrated sequence of this video.